Persian Art London

 Persian art London offers Over Thousand Products Inspired By Persian and Middle Eastern art.

 Looking for the perfect Persian art?
 You can stop your search and come to Persis Collection.

 Persian art has one of the richest art heritages in world history and has been strong in many media.

-Persian/Iranian art continued to place larger emphasis on figures than Islamic art from other areas.
+Persian/Iranian art continued to place a larger emphasis on figures than Islamic art from other areas.
 The general Islamic style of dense decoration, geometrically laid out, developed in Persia into a supremely elegant and harmonious style.
 Combining motifs derived from plants with Chinese motifs such as the cloud-band, and often animals.
-Under the Safavid dynasty in the 16th century this style was used across a wide variety of media, and diffused from the court artists of the shah, most being mainly painters.
+Under the Safavid dynasty in the 16th century, this style was used across a wide variety of media and diffused from the court artists of the shah, most being mainly painters.